misaelabanto/blog/src/content/blog/en/how-i-learned-english.md

 ---
-title: ""How I Learned English""
+title: "How I learned English"
-description: ""My experience learning English with Duolingo for 1200 days.""
+description: "Find out how I learned English using Duolingo, a tool that has been with me for over 1200 days and has helped me a lot."
 pubDate: 2025-09-01
 heroImage: ''
 category: Tutorial
 tags: ["english"]
 ---

-Well, I learned on Duolingo and I'm already on day 1200, and it helped me a lot.
+Well, I learned on Duolingo and I'm already at 1200 days, and it helped me a lot.